-The USPecial Workshop Series is a series of skills-based workshops organized by Special Projects and conducted by our very own NTU-USP students and professors.
+The USPecial Workshop Series is a series of skills-based workshops organised by Special Projects and conducted by our very own NTU-USP students and professors.
 These workshops bring the scholars’ university journeys out of the classroom and into a large variety of other arts, sports and disciplines.
-Some examples include USPRESSO, a coffee-brewing, USPicasso, an acrylic art workshop, and UStretch&Pose, a yoga workshop, (as depicted above).
-These workshops introduce new skills to the NTU-USP scholars that are hard to learn individually or for free, thus encouraging a more varied and multi-faceted university journey.
+Some examples include USPRESSO – coffee-brewing workshop, USPicasso – acrylic art workshop, and UStretch&Pose – yoga workshop.
+These workshops introduce new skills to the NTU-USP scholars that are hard to learn individually, thus encouraging a more varied and multi-faceted university journey.

 The USPecial Workshop Series also provides students and professors with the opportunity to give back to the NTU-USP community by sharing their own individual skill to others.
 By exposing NTU-USP scholars to different skills, Special Projects hopes to create unique and holistic learning experiences for them and provide chances for NTU-USP students and professors to interact with each other outside the classroom.